rac-sri/Kubernetes-GCP/README.md

 - Accessibility from the outside world
 - Seamless updates/rollbacks without any downtime.

-_Container orchestrators_ are tools which group systems together to form clusters where containers' deployment and management is automated at scale while meeting the requirements mentioned above.
+**Container orchestrators** are tools which group systems together to form clusters where containers' deployment and management is automated at scale while meeting the requirements mentioned above.

-_Most container orchestrators can:_
+**Most container orchestrators can**
 Group hosts together while creating a cluster
 Schedule containers to run on hosts in the cluster based on resources availability Enable containers in a cluster to communicate with each other regardless of the host they are deployed to in the cluster